sternmull/yalloc/README.md

-If this is defined in yalloc.c and NVALGRIND is not defined then valgrind/memcheck.h is included and the the allocator functions tell valgrind about the pool, the allcations and makes the block headers inaccessible outside of yalloc-functions.
+If this is defined in yalloc.c and NVALGRIND is not defined then valgrind/memcheck.h is included and the the allocator functions tell valgrind about the pool, the allocations and makes the block headers inaccessible outside of yalloc-functions.
 This allows valgrind to detect a lot of the accidents that can happen when dealing dynamic memory.
 This also adds some overhead for every yalloc-call because most of them will "unprotect" the internal structure on